Oracle Cloud LLMs: 44% Better Price-Performance

 Autonomous Database for ML

-Autonomous Database includes machine learning capabilities built-in.
+Autonomous Database includes machine learning built in.

 -- Train model directly in database